silverbulletmd/silverbullet/website/Libraries/Development.md

 To develop your own SilverBullet library follow these steps:

 # Decorate your library with frontmatter
-Put all functionality you like in a [[Meta Pages|Meta Page]] somewhere under `Library/`.
+Put all functionality you like in a [[Meta Page|Meta Page]] somewhere under `Library/`.
 For name spacing purposes it’s good form to put your (Github) username in the path as well, so create, for instance `Library/myuser/My Library`.

 Then, decorate your library page with some [[Frontmatter]].
 Here is an minimal example library that defines a new “Hello world” command: